cloud-66-internal/help.cloud66.com/_maestro/references/server-ip-addresses.md

 Load Balancers also get a name from Cloud 66 DNS.
 The load balancer names look like `[app_name].[environment].c66.me`.
 For example, the DNS could look like: `myapp.test.c66.me`.
 Production applications don't have the environment in their names, for example `myapp.c66.me`.

+If you need more detail on the best way to configure DNS records with Cloud 66 please read our [detailed how-to guide](/maestro/how-to-guides/deployment/configure-dns.html).

 ## Finding your Cloud 66 hostname

+To find the Cloud 66 hostname for any server:

+1. Open your Dashboard and click on the application
+2. Click the _Server_ tab.
-To find your Cloud 66 hostname, start by visiting your Application Overview.
-From there, click into the web server group for the server you would like the hostname for (eg. _Rails server_).
-Next, click the name of your server.
-This page displays your server _Primary address_ (hostname) as well as the _Secondary address_ (IP address).
+3. Click the name of your server.
+This page displays your server's _Primary address_ (hostname) as well as the _Secondary address_ (IP address).